How to Install Two Operating Systems on One Computer🔥

 1. Is it safe to dual boot?

-Although choosing Dual Boot is entirely secure, there are risks involved.
-Dual booting is viable if your computer's resource requirements prevent it from running a virtual machine.
+While choosing dual boot is entirely secure, there are risks involved, but it's viable if your computer's resource requirements make it unable to run a virtual machine.

 2. How do I switch between two operating systems?